Julia (daughter of Caesar): Life

+Death

+Julia died before a breach between her husband and father had become inevitable.
+In August of 54 BC, she died in childbirth, and her infant—a son, according to some writers, a daughter, according to others,—did not survive and died along with Julia.

 Caesar was in Britain, according to Seneca, when he received the news of Julia's death.

-Pompey wished her ashes to repose in his favourite Alban villa, but the Roman people, who loved Julia, determined they should rest in the field of Mars (Campus Martius).
+Pompey wished her ashes to repose in his favourite Alban villa, but the Roman people, who loved Julia, determined they should rest in the Field of Mars (Campus Martius).
 For permission a special decree of the Senate was necessary, and Lucius Domitius Ahenobarbus, one of the consuls of 54 BC, impelled by his hatred for Pompey and Caesar, procured an interdict from the tribunes.
 But the popular will prevailed, and, after listening to a funeral oration in the forum, the people placed her urn in the field of Mars.
 Ten years later the official pyre for Caesar's cremation would be erected near the tomb of his daughter, but the people intervened after the funeral oration by Mark Antony and cremated Caesar's body in the Forum.

 After Julia's death, Pompey and Caesar's alliance began to fade, which resulted in Caesar's civil war.
 It was allegedly remarked, as a singular omen, that on the day Augustus entered Rome as Caesar's adoptive son (in May 44 BC), the monument of Julia was struck by lightning.
 Caesar himself vowed a ceremony to her manes, which he exhibited in 46 BC as extensive funeral games including gladiatorial combats.
 The date of the ceremony was chosen to coincide, on September 26, with the ludi Veneris Genetricis, the festival in honor of Venus Genetrix, the divine ancestress of the Julians.

 Cultural depictions

-In the Pharsalia by the Roman poet Lucan, the ghost of Julia appears to Pompey, blaming his re-marriage to Cornelia Metella for the outbreak of civil war.
+In the Pharsalia by the Roman poet Lucan, the ghost of Julia appears to Pompey, blaming his remarriage to Cornelia Metella for the outbreak of civil war.
 The Italian Renaissance poet Carlo Marsuppini wrote a eulogy about Piccarda Bueri, in which he compared her to Julia.
 He names her as an example of great marital devotion.

 In Dante Alighieri's epic poem the Divine Comedy (14th century), Julia was encountered by Dante in the first circle of Hell, the Limbo (where souls rest who are not in torture, pagans that lived righteous existences):

 [...]
 The foremost circle that surrounds the abyss. [...]

 [...]
 I knew, who in that Limbo were suspended. [...]